 For individual income tax filers, enter the owner's name and full nine-digit Social Security number on lines 1 and 2.
-For fiduciary filers, enter the name of the estate or trust and full Federal Employer Identification Number (FEIN).
+For fiduciary and composite filers, enter the name of the estate or trust, or the name of the company and the full Federal Employer Identification Number (FEIN).